JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

    You can find the full code [here](https://github.com/Kotlin/kotlin-script-examples/blob/master/jvm/basic/jvm-maven-deps/script/src/main/kotlin/org/jetbrains/kotlin/script/examples/jvm/resolve/maven/scriptDef.kt).

-Now you have the script definition: you know what can be written in the scripts and their file extension.
+On this step, you have defined what developers can write in scripts of this type and how it will be handled.
 The next step is creating the scripting host – the component that handles the script execution.

 ## Create a scripting host